- Places to Explore

 To enter the park from Waikiki, take Kalakaua Avenue east, turn left at Monsarrat Avenue, head a mile up the hill, and look for a sign on the right.
 Drive through the tunnel to the inside of the crater.
 The ¾-mile trail to the top begins at the parking lot.
 Be aware that the hike to the crater is an upward ascent with numerous stairs to climb; if you aren't in the habit of getting occasional exercise, this might not be for you.
-At the top, you'll find a somewhat awkward scramble out into the open air, but the view is worth it.
+At the top, you'll find a somewhat awkward scramble through a tunnel and bunker out into the open air, but the view is worth it.

 Take bottled water with you to stay hydrated under the tropical sun.
 To beat the heat and the crowds, rise early and make the hike before 8 am.
 As you walk, note the color of the vegetation; if the mountain is brown, Honolulu has been without significant rain for a while; but if the trees and undergrowth glow green, you'll know it's the wet season (winter) without looking at a calendar.
 This is when rare Hawaiian marsh plants revive on the floor of the crater.
 Keep an eye on your watch if you're here at day's end: the gates close promptly at 6.

 - Address: Diamond Head Rd. at 18th Ave., Diamond Head, Honolulu, HI 96815 | Map It